USS STERETT (DLG/CG 31) Chronological History

 April 8 – DLG-31 is commissioned at Puget Sound Naval Shipyard, Bremerton, Washington.
 CAPT Edward A. Christopherson, Jr., assumes command.

 June 16 – DLG-31 is formally delivered to and accepted by the U.S. Navy.
-Upon acceptance, the ship was assigned to Commander Cruiser-Destroyer Force, U.S. Pacific Fleet, as flagship of Destroyer Squadron THREE, homeported in Long Beach, California.
+Upon acceptance, the ship is assigned to Commander Cruiser-Destroyer Force, U.S. Pacific Fleet, as flagship of Destroyer Squadron THREE, homeported in Long Beach, California.

 September 10 – DLG-31 makes its first foreign port visit to Acapulco, Mexico (10 -13 September).
 During this time, the USS STERETT represented the city of Beverly Hills, Acapulco’s sister city, exchanging gifts between the two cities.